 They are renowned as one of the smartest and most energetic dog breeds in the world.
 His intelligence, athleticism, and working ability, combined with his dedication to his job, make them a dog who excels at a variety of tasks, including herding, obedience, and agility events.
 Loyal and affectionate, it loves to interact with his family and throws all his energy into the task assigned to him; however, he is more than happy to cuddle and nap at home as soon as the job is completed.

 He makes an excellent family dog, although his intelligence requires a significant amount of mental stimulation and his energy levels need sufficient physical activity to keep this breed happy and healthy.

 Border Collies can reach 56 cm in height and 20 kg in weight.

-- Queen Victoria was a huge fan of Border Collies
+Fun fact…Queen Victoria was a big fan of the Border Collie